Coder-015/Password_manager/README.md

 # Password_manager
-simple password manager by using cryptography module. a simple program which stores your password in encrypted form and if you master password is correct then only shows your hidden info. cryptography has been used for decrypt and encrypt, and basic python has been used for this.
-Enjoyed and learned alot while making this :)
+It will manage your password with ease.
+Cryptography.Fernet has been used for encryption and decryption.
+First you are need to create a master password then it gets encrypted by the key and it's saved in a text file and then only if decrypted version of master password entered is correct then only the real data will been shown or else fake one will be provided.